Improving spliced alignment by modeling splice sites with deep learning: Introduction

 Position weight matrix (PWM) is a classical method for modeling splice signals~\citep{Staden:1984aa}.
 It however does not perform well because it cannot capture dependencies between positions~\citep{Burge:1997uu} or model regulatory motifs such as branch points that do not have fixed positions.
 Many models have been developed to overcome the limitation of PWM~\citep{Capitanchik:2025aa}.
 In recent years, deep learning is gaining attraction and has been shown to outperform traditional methods~\citep{Zhang:2018aa,DBLP:journals/access/DuYDZZL18,Albaradei:2020aa}.
 Early deep learning models are small with only a few 1D-CNN layers.
 Later models are larger, composed of residual blocks~\citep{Jaganathan:2019aa,Zeng:2022aa,Xu:2024aa,Chao:2024aa} or transformer blocks~\citep{You:2024aa,Chen:2024aa}.
 It is also possible to fine tune genomic large-language models for splice site prediction~\citep{Nguyen:2023aa,Dalla-Torre:2025aa,Brixi2025.02.18.638918}.
 Developed for general purposes, large-language models are computationally demanding and may be overkill if we just use them to predict splice sites.

 At the same time, Helixer~\citep{Holst2023.02.06.527280} and Tiberius~\citep{Gabriel:2024aa} combined Hidden Markov Models (HMM) and deep-learning models for \emph{ab initio} gene prediction and achieved high accuracy.
-They however do not report alternative isoforms.
-Alignment-based methods remain the state of art for gene annotation.
+They however do not report alternative isoforms and are not suitable for genomes with frequent alternative splicing.
+Mainstream gene annotation pipelines such as Ensembl and NCBI EGAP/EGAPx still heavily rely on alignment.